JerryGreen/cocos2d-x_installing_tutorial/README.md

 ### [Download and install Cocos2d-x and Cocos from official site](http://www.cocos2d-x.org/download)

 Cocos2d-x is for developing only.
 Cocos(Studio) is for designing mostly.
-I recommend "Cocos for Mac/Win with framework" option (they both are included).
+I recommend both so you need to click "Cocos for Mac/Win with framework" download button (they are both included).

 ### [Download and install Python 2.7](https://www.python.org/downloads/)